fishyfishfish55/cps330/presentation.md

 ## CNN vs other ANNs
 - CNN allows for finding more complex pattern compared with a fully-connected model
 # Implementation <!-- 2-3 min -->
-- Local notebook, developed on our very own malachi (containing an NVIDIA Quadro)
+- Local notebook, developed on our very own malachi (containing a better GPU than my laptop)
 ```
             .-/+oossssoo+\-.               levi.lacoss@malachi
         ´:+ssssssssssssssssss+:`           -------------------